kaiwan/procmap/README.md

 **Example**

 As an example, below, we run our script on process PID 1 on an x86_64 Ubuntu 18.04 Linux box.
 The resulting putput is pretty large; thus, we show a few (four) partial screenshots below; this should be enough to help you visualize the typical output.
-Of course, nothing beats cloning this project and trying it out yourself!
+Of course, nothing beats cloning or forking this project and trying it out yourself!

 ![screenshot 1 of 4 of procmap run](Screenshot1_x86_64.png)